5.3.10

 I'm a mom, nurse, technically "middle aged" woman and Michael Gellman is teaching me Improvisational Comedy at Second City, Chicago.
 Pinch me.
 Make it hurt.

 Wait.
 What?
 I signed up for what??
 I'm not a theater major, as most of my classmates are.
 Hell, I have two degrees (Journalism and Nursing) and barely use either.
-I'm a mostly stay-at-home Mom who subs as a School Nurse when I feel like it.
+I'm a mostly stay-at-home Mom who subs as a School Nurse.
 I'm shy by nature, have no idea what 'real acting' is, and never set foot on a stage before this (except as a Dogpatcher in a riveting Middle School production of "Li'l Abner").
 I don't know how far I can go with this, but that's not the point.

-What I know that Improv has changed my life.
+What I know is that Improv has changed my life.
 It pushed me out of my comfort zone.
 It taught me to be in the moment.
-It made me trust my sense of humor (yes, I do have one and yes, it's awesome).
+It made me trust my sense of humor.

 I've made many great acquaintances and one cherished friend.
 I've laughed harder and more often than I have in many, many years.